CodeGuardianSOF/DiscordBot/README.md

    nano config/config.yaml
    ```

-4. **Run the run.sh script after the setup is done.** *If you didnt connfigure the config.yaml file with your token and id the Bot will not work.*
+4. **Run the run.sh script after the setup is done.** **If you didnt configure the config.yaml file with your token and id the Bot will not work.**

    ```bash
    ./run.sh